Get insider access

 Notable Mentions

 • Logitech MX Mechanical: The Logitech MX Mechanical is Logitech's flagship mechanical productivity board and a mechanical take on their enduringly popular Logitech MX Keys.
-It's a great choice if you're already in a Logitech peripheral system, but you can find cheaper keyboards that feel more satisfying to type on, like the Keychron K10.
+It's a great choice if you're already in Logitech's peripheral ecosystem, but you can find cheaper keyboards that feel more satisfying to type on, like the Keychron V5 Max.
 See our review

 • Mountain Everest Max: The Mountain Everest Max is a mechanical keyboard with a modular numpad, media dock, and wrist rest that you can place on or around the keyboard to your liking.
-This keyboard is customizable, like the Keychron Q6 and the GLORIOUS GMMK PRO.
-However, its companion software is only available on Windows, and you can only create a limited number of profiles.
+However, it doesn't offer the same in-depth customizability as other options in a similar price range, like the Keychron Q5 Max or the NuPhy Gem80.
+Additionally, its companion software is only available on Windows, and you can only create a limited number of profiles.
 See our review

 • Epomaker TH80 Pro: The Epomaker TH80 Pro is a standout alternative to the ROYAL KLUDGE RK61 if you need a larger form factor with dedicated arrow keys and a function row and are willing to give up some portability.
-The Epomaker also offers better overall gaming performance and a better typing experience thanks to its higher-quality PBT keycaps.
+Thanks to its higher-quality PBT keycaps, the Epomaker offers better gaming performance and a better typing experience.
 The downside is that it's typically quite a bit more expensive, and its PBT keycaps don't have shine-through legends.
 See our review

 Recent Updates